RunestoneInteractive/thinkcspy/_sources/Lists/ObjectsandReferences.rst

 ``a`` and ``b`` have the same value but do not refer to the same object.

 There is one other important thing to notice about this reference diagram.
 The variable ``a`` is a reference to a **collection of references**.
 Those references actually refer to the integer values in the list.
 In other words, a list is a collection of references to objects.
 Interestingly, even though ``a`` and ``b`` are two different lists (two different collections of references), the integer object ``81`` is shared by both.
-Like strings, integers are also immutable so Python optimizes and lets everyone share the same object.
+Like strings, integers are also immutable so Python optimizes and lets everyone share the same object for some commonly used small integers.

 Here is the example in codelens.
 Pay particular attention to the `id` values.